 This topic contains the following sections:

 The presence of a ragged hierarchy becomes a problem when drilldown navigation does not return expected values or is perceived as awkward to use.
 To fix navigation problems that result from ragged hierarchies, consider these options:

 Use a regular hierarchy but set the HideMemberIf property on each level to specify whether a missing level is visualized to the user.
 When setting HideMemberIf, you should also set MDXCompatibility on the connection string to override default navigation behaviors.
 Instructions for setting these properties are in this topic.

 Create a parent-child hierarchy that explicitly manages the level members.
 For an illustration of the technique, see Ragged Hierarchy in SSAS (blog post).
-For more information in Books Online, see Parent-Child Hierarchy.
+For more information in Books Online, see Parent-Child Dimensions.
 Downsides to creating a parent-child hierarchy are that you can only have one per dimension, and you typically incur a performance penalty when calculating aggregations for intermediate members.